 You can also ingest the secretions when you handle a gray tree frog with open cuts or scratches on your hands.
 This would most likely lead to an intense burning sensation and a feeling of numbness at the point of contact.

-Also, avoid touching your eyes, nose, or mouth after handling any gray tree frog, until you have washed your hands.
+If you ever need to handle a gray tree frog, remember to avoid touching your eyes, nose, or mouth until you have washed your hands.

 Toxins Aren’t the Only Thing to Worry About